tohoyn/strict-paredit-theme-d-vscode/README.md

 ## Maintainers

+The strict-paredit-theme-d-vscode project is maintained by Tommi Höynälänmaa.

 The strict-paredit-vscode project is forked from https://github.com/BetterThanTomorrow/calva-paredit.
 Original one is maintained by author Peter Strömberg as part of project calva, https://github.com/BetterThanTomorrow/calva.